MapleStory 2: Release

 Two closed betas for the global version were conducted, the first from May 9 to 16 and the second on July 18.
 The global servers became operational on October 10, 2018, with the global launch as a premier event.

-Shutdown

 The Japanese and global services were closed permanently on May 27, 2020.
 An official archive page was set up by Nexon, with illustrations and concept art available for free download, but this was removed from the website after some time.

-The Chinese service ended on 2 November 2022.
-The Korean service was shut down on 29 May 2025, making the game defunct.
+The Chinese service ended on November 2, 2022.
+The Korean service was shut down on May 29, 2025.